klaxurit/JuncaHugo_5_24012022/README.md

 ### Install project

-##### Requirements:
+##### Requirements
 -  Apache server
 -  PHP 8.1 (with somes packages: yaml, mysqli, pdo_mysql)
 -  MySQL 8.0
 -  Composer 2

-##### Installation step by step:
+##### Installation step by step
 -  Clone the git repository in your /var/www/your_domain/public_html/
 -  Run composer install in the project folder.
 -  Find the database.sql file at the project root and import it on your MySQL serv.
 -  ( *admin* mail: admin@admin.com pw: Admin1306- / *user* mail: user@user.com pw: User1306- )
 -  Check out the config folder at the project root, config them and remove the .example extension to use it.